Infisical/infisical/README.md

 Note that this security address should be used only for undisclosed vulnerabilities.
 Please report any security problems to us before disclosing it publicly.

-Looking to report a security vulnerability?
-Please don't post about it in GitHub issue.
-Instead, refer to our [SECURITY.md](./SECURITY.md) file.

 ## Contributing

 Whether it's big or small, we love contributions.
 Check out our guide to see how to [get started](https://infisical.com/docs/contributing/overview).